-Traditions.
-Those little rituals passed down from generation to generation that help shape your family by creating a sense of unity, warmth and closeness.
+Traditions… Those little rituals passed down from generation to generation that help shape your family’s unity.
 They create memories that fill your mind with peace, love, happiness, and security.

 But what do you do if your family doesn’t have many traditions?
-Well, you create them of course!
+Well, you create them.
 Somebody has to create all these little rituals, so why not let it be you?

 There are so many traditions that you can incorporate into your family.
 I grew up spending every birthday with my family, decorating eggs at Easter, carving the pumpkin at Halloween and opening stockings on Christmas morning.

 Traditions don’t have to be extravagant, intense or require a lot of planning.
 They can be as simple as reading to your child every night in the same comfy chair, having a movie and pizza night every Friday or discussing things you are grateful for around the dinner table each evening.
 Traditions are the glue that keeps a family together.
 We all have very busy lifestyles, and adding a small tradition here or there can make all the difference to your family.

 1. The birthday hat.
 Get a hat that is well suited to your family and make this the “official birthday hat.”
 The idea is that each person wears it at their birthday dinner, whether that be at home or out in a restaurant.
 We have a rather large birthday hat in our family – it looks like a cake complete with big felt candles out of the top.
 It’s ridiculously awesome.

 2. Birthday cakes.
 Create the birthday boy or girl’s favorite type of cake.
 Is it cheesecake, devil’s food cake, or black forest cake?
 Or is it not even cake at all?
 Do they prefer pies, cookies, or cupcakes?
 Whatever it is, make their favorite treat an annual tradition for their birthday.